livewire/livewire/docs/quickstart.md

 </div>
 ```

-This code will display the `$count` property and two buttons that increment and decrement the `$count` property, respectively.
+This code will display the value of the `$count` property and two buttons that increment and decrement the `$count` property, respectively.

 ## Register a route for the component